sanger-cellular-informatics/Targeton-Designer/README.md

 source venv/bin/activate
 ```

-After activating the Python virtual environment, setup required Python dependencies using the following command:
+After activating the Python virtual environment, setup the required Python dependencies using the following command:

 ```
 make setup-venv
 ```

-To deactivate virtual environment type the following command and hit enter:
+If you want to deactivate the virtual environment, type the following command and hit enter:
 ```
 deactivate
 ```